matheussodree/English-Course/README.md

   Never stop on the railway - Nunca pare sobre os trilhos do trem

   I hate driving on highways - Eu odeio dirigir em estradas

+* __While - During - Since__

+  My mom can't stop talking during movies

+  Everyone was silent during lunch

+  My sister listens to music while she is studying

+  They arrived while we were watching tv

+  We lived in China for five years

+  We waited for 30 minutes outside your house

+  I watched this movie five days ago

+  Jesus Christ was born 2017 years ago

+  A long time ago slavey was legal

+  Not so long ago, people didn't believe in online courses

+  That was five year ago.
+I've changed jobs since then

+  Since when did he ever listen to me?